temporalio/cli/temporalcli/commandsmd/commands.md

 IN-HOUSE STYLE

+* Ordering:
+  * Use alphabetical order for commands.
+  * Put the most commonly used options first in your list.
+* Periods:
+  * Don't end short descriptions with periods.
+  * Use periods consistently in Long descriptions at the end of sentences.
+  * Use periods consistently in Option elements.
+Period use is mandatory to ensure proper parsing.
+* Wrapping:
   * User-visible line length: 80 characters max.
-* Use alphabetical order for commands.
-* Short descriptions do not end with a period.
-* Use punctuation consistently in long descriptions, even at the end of phrases.
+  * Wrap your Options declarations to match existing examples.
+    This improves the maintainability of this file.
+  * Hand-wrap your long descriptions as they appear for users.
+* Examples:
-* Every long description demonstrates at least one example use of the command.
+  * Demonstrate at least one example of the command in every long description.
   * Use YourEnvironment, YourNamespace, etc as metasyntactic stand-ins.
   * Commands with subcommands cannot be run on their own.
-  * Use full command examples that do not imply otherwise.
+    Because of this, always use full command examples.
 * When presenting options use a space rather than equal to set them.
   This is more universally supported and consistent with POSIX guidelines.
-  * Yes: `temporal command --namespace YourNamespace`
+  * Yes: `temporal command --namespace YourNamespace`.
-  * No: `temporal command --namespace=YourNamespace`
+  * No: `temporal command --namespace=YourNamespace`.
+* Nouns and Verbs:
-* Use imperative-form verbs:
+  * Use imperative-form verbs for short descriptions:
-  * Yes: `Pause or unpause a Schedule.`
+    * Yes: `Pause or unpause a Schedule`.
-  * No: `This command pauses or unpauses a Schedule.`
+    * No: `This command pauses or unpauses a Schedule`.
+  * Use concise noun definitions for options.
+* Avoid deprecated period-delineated versions of environment-specific keys.
+  * Yes:

+    ```
+    temporal env set \
+        --env prod \
+        --key tls-cert-path \
+        --value /home/my-user/certs/cluster.cert`
+    ```

+  * No: `temporal env set prod.tls-cert-path /home/my-user/certs/cluster.cert`.

 For options and flags:

-* When flags can be passed multiple times, say so explicitly in the usage text.
+* When options and flags can be passed multiple times, say so explicitly in the usage text.
-* Do not rely on the flag type (e.g. `string`, `bool`, etc.) being shown to the user.
+* Never rely on the flag type (e.g. `string`, `bool`, etc.) being shown to the user.
-  It is hidden if a `META-VARIABLE` is used.
+  It is replaced/hidden when a `META-VARIABLE` is used.
 * Where possible, use a `META-VARIABLE` (all caps and wrapped in `\``s) to describe/reference content passed to an option.
 * Limit `code spans` to meta-variables.